 Rather than using a series of disparate, unconnected tools like Excel spreadsheets or Google Docs to manage your content team, you can do it all within a single calendar

 Companies with multiple websites, blogs, or various marketing teams that need to be managed separately can view each of their calendars individually or in aggregate.
-Organizations who are struggling to keep on top of all of the content they are creating for their various clients can also benefit by managing multiple organizations within a single system can leverage sub-calendars and the global view.
-This provides visibility into content efforts to ensure duplication doesn’t occur, but also helps teams focus first on what matters most to them without getting overwhelmed.
+Organizations that are struggling to keep on top of all of the content they are creating for their various clients can also benefit by managing multiple organizations within a single system that can leverage sub-calendars and the global view.
+This provides visibility into content efforts to ensure duplication doesn’t occur but also helps teams focus first on what matters most to them without getting overwhelmed.

 Rather than having to create complex charts and graphs, leverage the power of filters and search to find the items you’re looking for.

 No longer should marketers be referenced as “the finders of stuff.”
-If you wish to see all of the blog posts, or just the webpages or Tweets that are scheduled, you just need to select those from the drop-down menu rather than hunt down the latest version of your spreadsheet.
-Likewise you will typically group all of your content by theme, such as pertaining to a certain product or targeted at a specific industry.
+If you wish to see all of the blog posts or just the webpages or Tweets that are scheduled, you just need to select those from the drop-down menu rather than hunt down the latest version of your spreadsheet.
+Likewise, you will typically group all of your content by theme, such as pertaining to a certain product or targeted at a specific industry.
 You can also filter the calendar according to your Buyer Personas, by individual authors or the Buyer Cycle Stage the content relates to.
 If your current marketing goal is to increase web traffic and boost awareness with your target audience, easily drill down into what content efforts are directly influencing your progress towards that goal.

 Marketing is meant to be collaborative—Editorial calendars streamline workflow management

 One of the biggest challenges that marketers are facing is managing the workflow between the multiple team members.
 Strategists and managers need to know when their writers have finished a piece and it is ready for editing and review.
-Likewise when designers and social media experts are required to collaborate on the production and promotion of a piece of content, everyone needs to be informed when it’s their turn to step up to the plate.
+Likewise, when designers and social media experts are required to collaborate on the production and promotion of a piece of content, everyone needs to be informed when it’s their turn to step up to the plate.

-Mintent’s Editorial Calendar helps to solve all of these problems with workflow notifications that allow multiple authors, followers and global followers to be assigned to content items, so everybody that needs to know is kept in the loop on developments.
+Mintent’s Editorial Calendar helps to solve all of these problems with workflow notifications that allow multiple authors, followers, and global followers to be assigned to content items, so everybody that needs to know is kept in the loop on developments.

 We accomplish what we focus on—editorial calendars eliminate guesswork

-Once the content item has gone through the approval process either by management or with a client, it can be published directly to your website or blog using our integrations with other marketing tools such as WordPress and Marketo.
-For your social media updates you can push those directly to Twitter or Facebook.
+Once the content item has gone through the approval process, either by management or with a client, it can be published directly to your website or blog using our integrations with other marketing tools such as WordPress and Marketo.
+For your social media updates, you can push those directly to Twitter or Facebook.
 All of your content can also be scheduled for publication at a future date and time, allowing you to plan your content months in advance and rest easy knowing that it will go live exactly when you need it to.